How To Increase Your Kayak Speed – Reach Your Destination Quickly For 2024

 Longer kayaks are faster because they have a longer waterline length.
 The waterline length is the length of the kayak that is in contact with the water when it is floating upright.

-A longer waterline length means that the kayak has a longer distance to travel through the water, which increases its speed.
+A longer waterline means that the kayak has a longer distance to travel through the water, increasing its speed.
 It also means that the kayak has a larger surface area in contact with the water, which creates more friction and drag.
 However, this increased friction and drag is offset by the longer waterline length, resulting in a net increase in speed.

 Additionally, longer kayaks tend to have a more streamlined shape, which reduces drag and allows them to cut through the water more efficiently.
 They also typically have a deeper, more narrow hull shape, which also helps to reduce drag and increase speed.